-During the Financial Year 2017-18 there is no change in capital structure of theCompany and paid up share capital of the Company stands at Rs.
-30812950/- (Three croreeight lakhs twelve thousand nine hundred and fifty).
+During the Financial Year 2019-20 there is no change in capital structure of theCompany and paid up share capital of the Company stands at Rs.
+30812950/- (Rupees threecrore eight lakhs twelve thousand nine hundred and fifty only).

 The information related to Conservation of Energy Technology Absorption ForeignExchange Earning and Outgo as required under Section 134 (3)(m) of the Companies Act 2013read with Rule 8 (3) of the Companies (Accounts) Rules 2014 is included in the Report as Annexure3.

-Mr. Vikram Baid (DIN: 00217347) Executive Director of the Company who retired andbeing eligible was re-appointed at the 08th AGM of the Company.
-There was no change inthe composition of Board during the year under review.
+Mr. Vikram Baid (DIN: 00217347) Whole time Director of the Company who retired andbeing eligible was reappointed at the 10th AGM of the Company.

 C. Formal Annual Evaluation

 In terms of the requirement of the Companies Act 2013 and the Listing Regulations anannual performance evaluation of the Board is undertaken where the Board formally assessesits own performance with an aim to improve the effectiveness of the Board and theCommittees.
 During the year Board Evaluation cycle was completed by the Companyinternally which includes the evaluation of the Board as a whole committees independentdirectors and other individual directors.
 The evaluation process focused on variousaspects of the functioning of the Board and Committees such as composition of the Boardand Committees experience and competencies performance of specific duties andobligations governance issues etc. The guidance note issue by Securities and ExchangeBoard of India on Board Evaluation was duly considered while conducting the evaluationexercise.
 Separate exercise was carried out to evaluate the performance of individualDirectors on parameters such as attendance contribution and independent judgement.